JelloBagel/JelloBagel/README.md

-👋 Hi, I’m @JelloBagel
+👋 Hi, I’m @JelloBagel.
+My username involves two things I love: jello and bagels!

-🌱 Embarking on a journey of technological discovery and advancement!
+* 🌱 Embarking on a journey of technological discovery and advancement!
+* 🚀 Shipping to Github Projects and more~